48 ft cutting facing N-West (15-09-02)

 Sunnyside.
 Francis street was cut into two sections when the railway

-came through, the right hand half is called Sunnyside, as the houses all
+The right hand half is called Sunnyside, as the houses all

 face south. |

-The 80 houses Francis street & Powel street facing North
+The 80 houses Francis street & Powel

 The L.N.W.R re-housed a number of people displaced by the construction of